jumpinjackie/forge-e33-mod/custom/design/CARDLIST.md

 As new card name ideas come to fruition, this list will be updated.

+Un-implemented card names may be removed at any time if it is deemed that we cannot make a card design from that name.

 From this list, card designs are spawned from it, which will eventually form the final card script and CardConjurer config.

 ## Card Name List